morales-cervantes/Thickness_Estimation_Dataset/README.md

 ## Citation
 If you use this dataset, please cite:

-Morales-Cervantes, A., Chávez-Campos, G. M., Téllez-Martínez, J. S., Vergara-Hernández, H. J., León-Bejarano, M. F. (2025).
+Morales-Cervantes, A., Chávez-Campos, G. M., Vergara-Hernández, H. J., León-Bejarano, M. F., Téllez-Martínez, J. S. (2025).
 Non-Contact Thickness Estimation of High-Temperature Oxide Layers on AISI 1045 Steel Using Infrared Thermography and Tree-Based Machine Learning.

 ## Authors' Contributions
 Antony Morales-Cervantes led the data acquisition and analysis.
 All authors contributed to data interpretation, experimental setup, and manuscript preparation.
 All authors reviewed and approved the final version of the work.